Patron:- Most Revd & Rt Hon Justin Welby (Archbishop of Canterbury)

 The purpose of the Trust is the preservation and maintenance of the fabric and curtilage of fourteen medieval churches, with an additional interest expressed in the remains of four ruined churches (listed to the left).
 The churches all lie south and east of the Royal Military Canal, one being in Sussex (Chichester Diocese) the remainder in Kent (Canterbury Diocese).

 We support the Parochial Church Councils in their work with most monies being disbursed for such necessary items as roofs, gutters, drains etc. Our prime purpose is helping to keep the buildings weathertight, though the charitable objects of the Trust do allow the making of grants for other purposes.
-Since its foundation and up to the end of 2013, the Trust has awarded grants totalling over £900,000 and has net assets of £750,000.
+Since its foundation and up to the end of 2016, the Trust has made grants of over £1,000,000.

 The Trust is entirely dependent on income from subscriptions, donations, legacies and sales of publications.